deepak1331/deepak1331/README.md

-👋 Hi, I’m Deepak Yadav, with 8.5yrs of work experience in Java and related technologies.
+👋 Hi, I’m Deepak Yadav, with 10+ yrs of work experience in Java and related technologies.
   I'm passionate to learn new technologies to find the efficient, modular and simple solution for the real world problems.
   Personally I like SpringBoot framework, as it makes our life so easy.